Spatchcock chicken is the best way to cook a whole chicken...

-After, season the chicken with celery salt, dried herbs, and smoked paprika.
-Next, drizzle a minimal amount of olive oil onto the chicken.
-Using your hands, gently massage the seasoning into all of the crevices of the butterflied chicken.
+After, season the chicken with your seasoning of choice.
+I use celery salt, dried herbs, and smoked paprika.
+Once your chicken is adequately seasoned, drizzle a minimal amount of olive oil onto the chicken.

 Finish it off...

-In a hot, 450 degrees Fahrenheit oven, roast the chicken for about 45 minutes, turning at the halfway point.
-The size of your chicken will determine the cooking time.
-The larger the chicken, the longer it’ll take to cook.
+In a hot, 450 degrees Fahrenheit oven, roast the chicken for about 45 minutes, rotating the pan at the halfway point.
+The size of your chicken will determine the final cooking time.
+The larger the chicken, the longer it'll take to cook.

 Here are some other recipe(s) I think you might enjoy…